Wbpatterson/COMP-267-Final-Project/README.md

 4. Create the database and tables by running the create-ncat.sql file located in the project root using either MySQL Workbench or the MySQL command-line interface that comes with the MySQL installation.

 5. Navigate to the directory where you cloned the repository, and run main.py to start the application.

+# Completeness
+Our project has all functionality up to but not including the bonus specifications outlined in the project requirements document (Spring_Project.pdf)